Artificial Intelligence

 Step 5: Deploying Your ML Model

-Deployment is the final step, where the model moves from testing to real-world applications.
+Deployment is the final step the machine learning process, where the model moves from testing to real-world applications.
 It starts making predictions or decisions based on new data.
-This step connects the model to users or systems that rely on its outputs.
+This step in machine learning connects the model to users or systems that rely on its outputs.

 • Deployment methods: APIs, cloud-based platforms, or local servers.